Saturday, October 19, 2024

 For example: for my character, Nya, I knew she had a magical ability that allowed her to shift pain between people, she was an orphan, had a little sister she looked after and would do anything to keep safe, that she struggled every day to survive, was smart, and a good person at heart.
 She was also practical, impulsive, and had faith that things would get better.
 I discovered the rest as I wrote her.

 Everyone is different, but knowing too much about a character before I write stifles my creativity.
-I end up trying to make plot fit the character sheet and not letting the character develop organically to the story.
+I end up trying to make the plot fit the character sheet and not letting the character develop organically to the story.
 I have learned that knowing the emotional aspects works far better for me than knowing the physical, as does knowing some critical moments in their past that have shaped who that character is.

 If you're not sure how to create a character, or you're looking for a new way to develop them, try asking a few questions.
 Start with these, and add (or delete) questions until you find the right balance for your writing process.